Street Dancer 3D: Plot

 After the first round of Ground Zero, Sahej runs into Amrinder, one of the dhol players he helped bring to England.
 Amrinder reveals his group was conned by Chhabra and are now struggling as homeless illegal immigrants, unable to return to India.
 He begs Sahej for help, but Sahej denies responsibility and ditches him.
+Poddy is revealed to be in a secret relationship with Alisha, a member of the Rule Breakers; when he tries to convince Sahej of the nobility of Inayat's plans to win Ground Zero, he is instead rebuffed and, in anger, leaves the Royals.
 After the Royals’ semi final battle, the team encounters the homeless dhol players on the street and disrespects them.
-Sahej finally accepts the consequences of his actions and sees how Inayat’s efforts can help the dhol players he wronged.
+Sahej, who cannot muster the courage to stop Marc from insulting Amrinder, finally accepts the consequences of his actions and sees how Inayat’s efforts can help the dhol players he wronged.
 When the Rule Breakers come close to elimination, Sahej succumbs to his guilt and rebels against the Royals.
 Street Dancer joins the Rule Breakers to advance to the finals against the Royals.
 Inayat’s conservative family discovers that she is a dancer and forbids her from the competition.
 However, Sahej convinces them that although Inayat’s hip-hop lifestyle is incompatible with her religious customs, the good she brings to the world through her dancing is godserving and morally righteous.
 Her father allows her to dance in the finals, and the two teams compete under the name Street Dancer.
 During Street Dancer's performance, a member of the Royals disconnects their music.
-Street Dancer must almost forfeit to the Royals, however, the dhol players perform live music.
+Street Dancer must almost forfeit to the Royals, but Amrinder and the other dhol players perform live music.
 However, Marc finds out that one of his team members took out the music and he asks his teammate to put the music back.
 Street Dancer wins the competition, earning the respect of the Royals.
 Using the prize money, they send homeless illegal immigrants, including the dhol players, back home, while Sahej and Inayat begin a relationship.